geops/mobility-toolbox-js/src/doc/components/Esdoc/README.md

 ## TODO

-List of functionnalities not implemented because we don't use it :
+List of functionalities not implemented because we don't use it :

 - Tests
 - Decorators